Where We Be

 of the steepest stretch and came to a turn for Acaime los Colibres (colibres = hummingbirds).

-It's a steep uphill slog to get to the hummingbirds, and closer to 2 km than the 1 km claimed.
-We recommend you pass on
+It's a steep uphill slog to get to the hummingbirds, and closer to a 2 km detour than the 1 km claimed

 Near the endpoint of the hike the scenery opened up again